patronasxdxd/CTFS/docs/Allbridge.md

 ## Analysis
 The root cause appears to be the manipulation of the pool's swap price.
-The attacker was able to act as the liquidity prover and swapper resulting the user to manipulate the price and drain funds from the pool
+The attacker was able to act as the liquidity provider and swapper resulting in the user manipulating the price and draining funds from the pool

 Each Allbridge Core liquidity pool is essentially a swap contract, similar to the existing decentralized exchanges like Uniswap or Curve Finance.
-What is different about Allbrige's pools, though, is the fact that liquidity is provided in just one token (unlike the regular DEXes, which require two tokens).
+The difference between Allbrige's pools is the fact that liquidity is provided in just one token (unlike the regular DEXes, which require two tokens).

 When liquidity is deposited, it matches the deposited amount by minting the same amount of vUSD tokens*.
 This token is used as an intermediary to transfer value from one pool to another (either within the same blockchain or between two different blockchains).